Mental Health and Memory: How Depression and Anxiety Impact Your Memory Function and What You Can Do to Manage It

 - Managing your sleep routine.
 How well you are sleeping is also a factor that plays into many parts of your physical and mental health.
 There is endless research out there that investigates all of the links between sleep and memory consolidation as well as memory function.
 Sleep deprivation can have many negative effects on your memory.
 Focusing on having a better sleep routine and allowing yourself to sleep enough is extremely important for your memory and will ultimately contribute to better cognitive function overall.

 - Brain games and exercises.
 Any types of exercises that involve word recall or require you to memorize things can be a fun way to train your brain and improve memory.
 There are many different apps that you can install on your phone, online programs, as well as physical games that you can purchase at the store or online that can assist you in exercising your memory.
+One of many great ways to improve memory is through the use of top down processing.
+It involves using higher-level cognitive processes to help encode and store information in memory.
+This type of processing can help improve your ability to remember information by making it more meaningful, helps you better organize and store information, and retrieve information from memory more effectively.
+All of these benefits can lead to improved memory performance.

 - Physical exercise.
 Exercising is another activity that studies have observed all ages benefitting from.
 In general, regular exercise is great for your physical and mental health, and has been associated with improved cognitive function.
 It even has been shown to decrease the risk of dementia later on in life.